Andrei Sakharov Prize (APS)

-The Andrei Sakharov Prize is a prize that is to be awarded every second year by the American Physical Society since 2006.
-The recipients are chosen for "outstanding leadership and/or achievements of scientists in upholding human rights".
-The prize is named after Andrei Sakharov (1921-1989), Soviet nuclear physicist, dissident and human rights activist; since 2007 it has been valued at $10,000.
+The Andrei Sakharov Prize is a prize that is to be awarded every two years by the American Physical Society since 2006.
+The recipients are chosen for "outstanding leadership and/or achievements of scientists in upholding human rights."
+It is named after Andrei Sakharov (1921-1989), a Soviet nuclear physicist, dissident, and human rights activist.
+Since 2007, it has been valued at $10,000.
+The first Sakharov Prize was awarded to physicist and former Soviet gulag prisoner Yuri Orlov.